jrheard/blog/_drafts/quinto.md

 There's not much going on in that code: `cell-class` is an [atom](https://clojure.org/reference/atoms), `@cell-class` is how you read the atom's value, and `reset!` modifies that value. `colorful-cell` is a function that evaluates to a plain old ClojureScript vector.
 This is all standard stuff.

 The remarkable thing about Reagent is that it gives you a _special_ kind of atom, the `r/atom` you see on line 1.
-When you modify one of those special atoms, Reagent notices, and automatically recalculates just the parts of your UI that use that atom.
+When your code modifies one of those special atoms, Reagent notices, and automatically recalculates just the parts of your UI that use that atom.
 If any of those parts have changed since the last time they were drawn, Reagent redraws just those parts.

 In Quinto, I keep the game's entire state in a [single atom](https://github.com/jrheard/quinto/blob/19c14f3b46fc43632d5b73e20c6c658d26a27b7b/src/quinto/core.cljs#L7), and the UI is just a bunch of [Reagent components](https://github.com/jrheard/quinto/blob/fc81ff5c1f381dbfe7bd0658d73594c0c5a0449b/src/quinto/html.cljs#L199) that take the game state as input and return HTML (represented by regular ClojureScript vectors) as output.
 Whenever the game's state [changes](https://github.com/jrheard/quinto/blob/19c14f3b46fc43632d5b73e20c6c658d26a27b7b/src/quinto/input.cljs#L16) due to user input, the UI automatically redraws only the parts that need to be redrawn.

 You just write a bunch of pure functions and Reagent handles the rest.
 Reagent is fantastic.
 I adore it.

+If you'd like to learn more about Reagent, I recommend [Timothy Pratley's excellent series of articles](http://timothypratley.blogspot.com/2017/01/reagent-deep-dive-part-1.html).

 Figwheel
 -------